jet-/tinyacc/README.md

 * Text search --> Search through all the transactions

 * Statistics --> View the account ballance through months and years

+* Expenses/Revenue --> To see an report with chart representation

 * Mortgage --> Calculation on your mortgage